spinalcord/Better-Error-Copy/README.md

 ### HTML Export

-The HTML export feature generates a styled HTML for code snippets, making it perfect for sharing via email or other HTML-compatible channels.
+The HTML export feature generates a styled HTML, making it perfect for sharing via email or other HTML-compatible channels.

 ## Extension Settings